PDP-10/its/README.md

 host table tools, and binary host table are installed.

-Currently, basic TCP network support is in the build, in addition to both a TELNET server client.
+Currently, basic TCP network support is in the build, in addition to both a TELNET/SUPDUP server, and both TELNET and SUPDUP clients.
 Other network services will appear in a subsequent release.

 The KLH10 dskdmp.ini file has an IP address (192.168.1.100) and gateway IP address (192.168.0.45) configured for the ITS system.
 The IP address